 Traditional mango pickle or aam ka achaar is a sour tangy pickle.Most Indian homes make it during summers.
 Generally, due to the bumper produce of mango trees.
 We had many mango trees in the garden.
 Thus, loads of fruit all season.
 Some raw mangoes would fall on the ground.
 Hence, we would pickle raw mangoes or 'kachchi keri' and leave some to make aam panna.
 Pickling ensures nothing goes waste.I love all kinds of mango pickles.
 Be it sweet Gujarati chunda or sour Andhra thokku.
 Cut mango both sweet and sour too.
 Eat the sweet launji with parathas, while sour traditional cut one with curd rice.
 Each has its own magic.
-Be it mango garlic or ginger one.
+Be it mango garlic pickle or mango ginger.
 After all, pickle is the spice of life!

 What else can you pickle?